What is Mini LED? The TV display technology explained

 What is Mini LED?

-Like MicroLED, the term "Mini LED" or "Mini-LED" has popped up a lot in recent times.
+Like MicroLED, the term "Mini LED" or "mini-LED" has popped up a lot in recent times.
 However, unlike that technology, "Mini LED" relates to the backlighting rather than a display's pixels.

 It utilises tens of thousands of miniature LED bulbs that sit behind the LCD substrate in a display.
 They combine with local dimming zones to provide more precise lighting in bright areas and better black levels in darker regions of a picture.

-The difference between Mini LED and previous direct backlighting technologies is that, because each LED is much smaller, the lighting bleeds less (ie. when light encroaches on adjacent pixels) and local dimming zomes can be smaller and more accurate.
+The difference between Mini LED and other direct backlighting technologies is that, because each LED is much smaller, the lighting bleeds less (ie. when light encroaches on adjacent pixels) and local dimming zones can be smaller and more accurate.

-Usually, LED TVs adopt either larger LEDs behind the LCD substrate (and therefore prone to light bleed) or are edge-lit - where the LEDs are housed around the edge of the screen and shine across the panel.
+Usually, LED TVs adopt either larger LEDs behind the LCD substrate (and therefore are more prone to light bleed and less precise) or are edge-lit - where the LEDs are housed around the edge of the screen and shine across the panel.
 It is much harder to gain deep, involving black levels with each type of lighting - often resulting in a grey tone in darker areas.
-And black levels have direct impact on accurate colour representation in standard and HDR images.
+And black levels have a direct impact on accurate colour representation in standard and HDR images.

 Mini LED panels are closer to OLED in black levels.
-And, one extra benefit is that brightness can be greater.
+And, one extra benefit is that brightness can be greater too.

 How does Mini LED display technology work?

 As we explain above, the Mini LED backlight sits behind the LCD substrate in a panel (and any other substrates included to enhance colours or picture quality) and houses thousands of tiny LEDs that are switched on or off depending on the image.
-They are generally grouped in zones for responsiveness, to sync the backlight to the main image perfectly.
+They are generally grouped into zones for responsiveness, to sync the backlight to the main image perfectly, and the fact there are so many of them allows the TV to be more accurate in terms of which areas of the screen it lights.

-The TV therefore switches them on and off in those local dimming zones, which run at a similar refresh rate to the LCD substrate.
-When a zone is off or barely lit, the are on screen will seem darker or even completely black.
+The local dimming zones run at a similar refresh rate to the LCD substrate, and when a zone is off or barely lit, the area on the screen will seem darker or even completely black.
 When on, that area of the screen will be brighter.
 The brightness of the LEDs depends on the colour and what is required from the on-screen action.

 LG's 2021 QNED Mini LED TVs, for example, use up to 30,000 Mini LEDs in almost 2,500 local dimming "blocks" (on its 8K 86-inch flagship) as the backlight.